garynguyen1295/Project_1/paper/paper.md

 ###Description

 Markdown is a markup language that can be converted into other file formats, such HTML and PDF.
 Markdown provides a user-friendly interface for users since its syntax is not so complicated.
-Using Markdown, we will be able to create Written Documents that can include Mathematical formulas, code chunks and pictures.
+Using Markdown, we will be able to create Written Documents that can include Mathematical formulas, code chunks and pictures, etc..